ElektraInitiative/libelektra/doc/decisions/decision_process.md

 ## Assumptions

 - People want to be informed about or even participate in what Elektra looks like in the future.
+- People writing or reviewing decisions want Elektra to improve, so they also want to accept (acceptable) decisions.
+  In general they also want change if it brings Elektra towards its [goals](/doc/GOALS.md) (but doesn't violate Elektra's stability guarantees).
 - We will always be able to reach an consensus.
   We don't need a vote (besides the approved review) or a benevolent dictatorship.
 - Unlike the Rust Decision process, decisions in Elektra do not have a disadvantage if they were flawed in early stages.